PipedreamHQ/pipedream-connect-examples/connect-react-demo/README.md

 ```

-## How to test @pipedream/connecct-react changes in thi
+## How to test @pipedream/connecct-react changes with this app

 clone this repo as well as the the repo that contains connect-react (pipedream).
 Make sure the two repos are cloned in the same parent directory